 It is preferred that students supply their own instruments.
+Where students are using their own instruments, the Department strongly encourages parents/caregivers to have their own insurance.
+Please note that the Department's insurance does not cover personal items lost or damaged at school.

 A limited number of instruments are available for hire from the school and may be loaned at the discretion of the instrumental teacher.
+IM teachers will distribute EQ11 forms to students loaning a school instrument.
+EQ11 forms should be returned to the HOD Arts.
+Students MUST NOT take a school instrument home until the signed EQ11 form has been received by the HOD Arts.

 Tuition is available in the following instruments:

 Woodwind Brass Percussion Strings

 Flute Trumpet Drum kit Violin

 Clarinet Trombone Xylophone Viola

 Bass Clarinet Euphonium Glockenspiel Cello

 Alto Saxophone Tuba Auxiliary Percussion Double Bass

-Tenor Saxophone French Horn Note: Percussion students
+Tenor Saxophone French Horn Note: Percussion students will

-Baritone Saxophone will receive tuition in all of
+Baritone Saxophone receive tuition in all of the above

-the above

 Oboe

 Bassoon Bass Guitar